-Leave this completed form in the office or other agreed place when you go out.
+Leave this completed form in the office of other agreed place when you go out.

 Date

 Visit Leader

 Accompanying Staff

 Volunteers

 Group/Class/Form

 Activity

 Destination/Venue details

 First Aid kit / Emergency Card taken?

 Time out

 Time back

 Contact number

-Any other relevant details/issues (eg pupil medical/behavioural needs)
+Any other relevant details/issues

+(eg pupil medical/behavioural needs)

+(eg pupil medical/benavioural needs)